ibanknatoPrad/emuDownloadCenter-wiki/Emulator-dolwin.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

 _Dolwin is an open source Game Cube emulator fully written with dolwinC.
-Even though it’s still under development you can still be able to boot and run some commercial games and a few demos.
+Even though it's still under development you can still be able to boot and run some commercial games and a few demos.
 The zip file comes with a demo that you can play to test the emulator.
 This emulator has not been updated in roughly 5 years.
 Check it out though if you will._

 [:link: **Emulator website**](http://www.emulation64.com/files/info/86/dolwin.html/)
 ***